geomagpy/MARTAS/README.md

 - Mingeo ObsDAQ 24bit-ADC in combination with PalmAcq logger
 - all data files readable by MagPy

-and basically all I2C Sensors and others connectable to a Arduino Microcontroller board (requiring a specific serial output format in the microcontroller program - appendix)
+and basically all I2C Sensors and others connectable to Microcontroller boards like [Arduino]() (requiring a specific serial output format in the microcontroller program - appendix)

-Note: in the folling examples we use "USER" as username and "USERS" as group.
+Note: in the following examples we use "USER" as username and "USERS" as group.
 Replace these names with your user:group names.
-All instructions asume that you have a profound knowledge of debian like linux systems, as such a system is the only prerequisite to run MARTAS.
+All instructions assume that you have a profound knowledge of debian like linux systems, as such a system is the only prerequisite to run MARTAS.

-## 2. INSTALLTION
+## 2. Installation

 ### 2.1 Installation requirements

 All installation instructions assume a linux (debian-like) system.
-Although MARTAS is platform independent, it is currently only tested and used on debian like LINUX systems.
+Although the core methods of MARTAS are platform independent, it is currently only tested and used on debian like LINUX systems.

-    PYTHON:
-    - tested and running on python 2.7/3.x
-    - any future development will be directed to python 3.x

-    Required packages:
-    - Geomagpy >= 1.0.0 (and its requirements)
-        sudo pip install geomagpy
+    SYSTEM:
     - mosquitto (MQTT client - broker)
         sudo apt-get install mosquitto mosquitto-clients
-    - paho-mqtt (MQTT python)
-        sudo pip install paho-mqtt
-    - pyserial
-        sudo pip install pyserial
+    - MAROCS only (if MariaDB is used) sudo apt-get install mariadb sudo apt-get install percona-toolkit

+    PYTHON:
-    - twisted
+    - python >= 3.7
-        sudo pip install twisted
-        sudo pip install service_identity
+    - all other requirements will be solved during installation

-    Optional packages:
+    Optional python packages:
     - pyownet  (one wire support)
         sudo pip install pyownet
         sudo apt-get install owserver